 Honesty v Loyalty

-Cops were polite in those days.
+Cops were polite back in those days.
 “Come on, sir.
-Let’s be having you,” they said, their hand cupped under his elbow.
-Before Dad left, he came over to my bed.
+Let’s be having you,” they said, their hand cupped under Dad’s elbow.
+Just before the cops took him away, Dad came over and crouched by my bed.
 “I could cry about it too, son,” he said.

-On Saturday mornings, I went to her house and practiced on the piano.
+On Saturday mornings, I went to her house and practiced my skills on the piano.
 I played as loud and hard as I could.
 Bohemian Rhapsody rang out through the open windows all along Benbow Street.
+Music became an escape for me.
+When I grew up, I spent thirty years creating some music of my own.

-Nan was an exceptional woman.
-Surviving World War II as a casualty nurse, she became the center of our extended family, the queen of everyone’s heart.
-Ludicrously, near the end of her life, as Nan lay dying in a hospital bed, Rosemarie, Ellen, and Melissa ransacked Nan’s house and distributed all of her valuables.
 All I have left of Nan’s memory is a letter she wrote in 1998, only months before she died.
-Weary of Rosemarie’s scrounging, blackmail and intimidation, Nan warned me about her temper.
-It confirmed what I already suspected.
-Since all of Rosemarie’s children had left her, she had turned her attention toward Nan.
+In it she described her wariness of Rosemarie’s scrounging, blackmail and intimidation, warning me about Rosemarie’s temper.
+At that time, nan’s letter confirmed what I had already suspected.
+Now, divorced and alone since all of her children had left her, Rosemarie had turned her wicked attention toward Nan.